webrtc/webrtc-org/web-apis/chrome/unified-plan/index.md

 ## Further information

-For information on Unified Plan in the C++ API, see the [C++ API transition plan](TBD).
+For information on Unified Plan in the C++ API, see the C++ API transition plan (forthcoming).

-For detailed information on how to modify your application for Unified plan, see the [Web API transition guide](TBD).
+For detailed information on how to modify your application for Unified plan, see the Web API transition guide (forthcoming).